Royal Tyrone Fusiliers: World War I

 On the outbreak of World War I the battalion was embodied on 4 August 1914 at Omagh under the command of Lt-Col J.K.
 McClintock (commanding officer since 29 September 1909) and went to its war station at Fort Dunree on Lough Swilly.
 In September it was moved to Londonderry.

 The battalion fulfilled its role of preparing reinforcement drafts of Reservists and Special Reservists, and later of recruits, to the regular battalions of the Inniskillings (the 1st at Gallipoli and later on the Western Front, the 2nd on the Western Front throughout the war).
 The Inniskillings also formed four service battalions of 'Kitchener's Army' volunteers and three more from the prewar paramilitary Ulster Volunteer Force.

+On 8 October the Special Reserve battalions were ordered to form service battalions from their surplus recruits, and 3rd (Reserve) Bn should have formed a 12th (Service) Battalion.
+However this order was cancelled for most Irish regiments on 25 October.
+The 12th (Reserve) Bn was finally formed in 1915 from the depot companies of the three former UVF battalions.

-About April 1918 3rd (Reserve) Bn absorbed the 4th (Extra Reserve) Bn (the former Fermanagh Light Infantry) of the SR and (on 27 May) the 12th (Reserve) Bn formed from the depot companies of the three former UVF battalions.
-In April he merged battalion moved to Oswestry in Shropshire, England, where it remained for the rest of the war as part of the West Lancashire Reserve Brigade.
+About April 1918 3rd (Reserve) Bn absorbed the 4th (Extra Reserve) Bn (the former Fermanagh Light Infantry) of the SR and (on 27 May) the 12th (Reserve) Bn.
+In April the merged battalion moved to Oswestry in Shropshire, England, where it remained for the rest of the war as part of the West Lancashire Reserve Brigade.